 According to a report by The Washington Post, an OSHA spokeswoman was quoted as citing concerns over employers’ ability to meeting their reporting obligations on time.
 As a result of the cited concerns, the initial deadline of July 1st appears to be suspended.

-At TSC Training Academy we know that the latest local and federal regulatory changes have a direct impact on our clients.
+At Gallagher Bassett we know that the latest local and federal regulatory changes have a direct impact on our clients.
 We will continue to monitor this story as it develops.